 6. Deciding how often you intend to wear your mangalsutra

 If you are looking to wear the mangalsutra everyday wear on western outfits, you may want to consider modern design options.
-But if you plan to wear it only during special occasions such as family weddings or religious events, traditional designs would be a better choice.
+But if you plan to wear it only on special occasions such as family weddings or religious events, traditional designs would be a better choice.

 7. Underestimating the power of social media to find creative options

-Pinterest and Instagram are an excellent social media platforms at your disposal.
-You can search of #mangalsutra to find latest diamond mangalsutra designs and trends.
+Pinterest and Instagram are excellent social media platforms at your disposal.
+You can search for #mangalsutra to find latest diamond mangalsutra designs and trends.
 Many people looking for mangalsutras may only visit their local jeweler.
 This would be perfectly fine.
 But if you are looking for inspiration and new ideas, leverage the power of social media.

 In this post, we’ve covered in great depth the 7 mistakes to avoid when buying a mangalsutra.
 These mistakes include:

 - Spending little or no time to understand mangalsutra cultural significance

 - Forget to discuss with the bride-to-be on her mangalsutra style preference